 If you do end up not seeing the gorillas, the Uganda Wildlife Authority will refund 50% of your permit cost.
 In all of our years of working in Uganda, we’ve never had anyone not see the gorillas.

 It is now possible to trek Uganda or Bwindi gorillas through Rwanda by flying through Kigali International airport.
 By flying through Kigali International Airport, one is able to reduce the drive time to Bwindi Impenetrable National Park to 5-6 hours compared to if one uses Entebbe International Airport where the drive time is 8-9 and sometimes 10 hours from Entebbe to Bwindi Impenetrable National Park.
 With the introduction of the East African tourist visa, one can now visit both Uganda and Rwanda without hassle.
 The good news also is that one can now apply for Rwanda Visa upon arrival something that is making the process of obtaining Rwanda visa easy.
 East African tourist visa costs USD100.00 and allows you to visit three east African countries of Uganda, Rwanda and Uganda.
-Contact Trek Africa Tours for details about Bwindi gorilla safaris through Kigali Airport.
+Contact Trek Africa Expeditions for details about Bwindi gorilla safaris through Kigali Airport.

 Rwanda low season gorilla permits at USD1050 are offered in May and November each year and because of this discount, there is a likely hood that these permits may attract more people.
 It should be better to book these low season at least two months in advance to avoid short notice disappointments.
-Feel free to contact Trek Africa Tours about booking your low season Rwanda gorilla permits and safaris to visit Rwanda gorillas in Volcanoes National Park
+Feel free to contact Trek Africa Expeditions about booking your low season Rwanda gorilla permits and safaris to visit Rwanda gorillas in Volcanoes National Park

 Gorilla trekking is very safe – accompanied by an expert guide and the right mindset, your experience with the mountain gorillas will be as safe as it is moving.